haymm/cryptoticker/README.md

-A web interface for keeping track of my crypto portfolio
+A simple web interface for keeping track of my crypto portfolio